 - Experiencing or have experienced disadvantage in the pursuit of your studies

-Other eligibility requirements are set out in the page for each category of scholarship.
+Other eligibility requirements, if any, are set out in the application form for each category of scholarship.

-I am enrolled in a Masters degree in primary education– am I eligible for these bursaries?
+I am enrolled in a Masters degree in primary education – am I eligible for these awards?

-I am enrolled in course units which if completed successfully will lead directly into further units towards a Masters Coursework Degree.
-Am I eligible to apply for a scholarship in the Masters Coursework category this year or should I wait until I have completed those units which would make me eligible for the Bachelor degree?
+I am enrolled in course units which if completed successfully will lead directly into further units towards a Masters Coursework degree.
+Am I eligible to apply for a scholarship in the Masters Coursework category this year or should I wait until I have completed those units which would make me eligible for the award of Bachelor degree?